 Modular high-power density DC power systems with up to 210 kW capacity in a single cabinet.
 System configurations are also available with integrated inverters to deliver both AC and DC back up in a single cabinet.
-NetSure 7100 can be equipped with the ultra-high efficiency R48-3500E4 rectifier and offers full power consumption control down to the circuit breaker level with patented Intelligent Load Management.
+NetSure 7100 can be equipped with the ultra-high efficiency R48-3500E4 rectifier.